vickellar/vickellar/README.md

 - 👋 Hi, I’m @vickellar
 - 👀 I’m interested in coding (java, python, c , c#, js
-- 🌱 I’m currently sudying computer engineering degree level
+- 🌱 I’m currently studying computer engineering degree
 - 💞️ I’m looking to collaborate on different codes from languages a gave above
 - 📫 your to reach me on victornjiswe.01@gmail.com